A committed and persuasive advocate with experience in all areas of criminal defence, as well as in international criminal law.

 SFO Instructed as disclosure counsel, analysing large bodies of material in complex multi-jurisdictional fraud pre and post charge [2018-ongoing]

-R v W – Operation Nightjar 2 (Cardiff CC) – instructed as led junior in money laundering case [ongoing 2021]
+R v W – Operation Nightjar 2 (Cardiff CC, ongoing) – instructed as led junior in money laundering case

-R v J (Lewes CC) – Instructed to represent defendant who had pleaded to multiple counts of benefit fraud.
+R v J (Lewes CC, 2018) – Instructed to represent defendant who had pleaded to multiple counts of benefit fraud.
 Defendant received a suspended sentence

-R v B (Preston CC) – Instructed to represent defendant in application to vacate plea to fraud against County Council in respect of misappropriation of care package funds for severely disabled son.
+R v B (Preston CC, 2017) – Instructed to represent defendant in application to vacate plea to fraud against County Council in respect of misappropriation of care package funds for severely disabled son.
 Further instructed to represent at sentence

-R v B (Inner London CC) – Secured a six-month suspended sentence for a client who pleaded guilty to possession of false identity documents with intent
+R v B (Inner London CC, 2017) – Secured a six-month suspended sentence for a client who pleaded guilty to possession of false identity documents with intent

 Prior to completing pupillage, Sarah was part of the defence team for Ao An at the Extraordinary Chambers in the Courts of Cambodia.
 She has experience of genocide, crimes against humanity and joint criminal enterprise in an international context.